-The Legal Services Board has eleven court workers positions in ten communities in the NWT.
-Ten are Board employees and one provided services under an agreement with the Hamlet of Ulukhaktok.
-That latter position and the position in Fort MacPherson and one in Yellowknife were vacant at the end of 2010.
+The Legal Services Board has eight court workers positions.
+Seven of those are located in communities outside Yellowknife and provide services in all regions of the NWT.
+All are GNWT employees and members of the public service.
 The Aboriginal Court worker Program has had Federal financial support since 1978.